Skip to main content

 An IVA has other restrictions that you should be aware of when making your decision:

-• Missed payments – you must maintain payments towards your IVA.
-If you miss the equivalent of 3 monthly payments without any agreed payment breaks being sanctioned by the Insolvency Practitioner, then you will be in breach of the terms of the arrangement.
+• Missed payments: you must maintain payments towards your IVA.
+If you miss the equivalent of three monthly payments without any agreed payment breaks being sanctioned by the Insolvency Practitioner, you will be in breach of the terms of the arrangement.
 If this is not remedied, your IVA may fail.
-Any payments that are agreed to be missed, still need to be paid at the end of the arrangement meaning that it could last longer than initially proposed.
+Any payments agreed to be missed still need to be paid at the end of the arrangement, meaning it could last longer than initially proposed.

-• Taking out additional credit – You are unable to take out any additional credit, of more than £500 without the prior consent of the Insolvency Practitioner.
-This includes use of catalogues and overdrafts .
+• Taking out additional credit: you are unable to take out any additional credit of more than £500 without the prior consent of the Insolvency Practitioner.
+This includes catalogues and overdrafts.

-• Budget restrictions – When proposing your IVA, you are required to put all of your surplus income towards debt payments, and live within a budget.
-During the lifetime of the IVA if your financial situation improves, you are required to disclose this to the Insolvency Practitioner and your payments may increase.
+• Budget restrictions: when proposing your IVA, you are required to put all of your surplus income towards debt payments and live within a budget.
+During the lifetime of the IVA, if your financial situation improves, you are required to disclose this to the Insolvency Practitioner and your payments may increase.

 There are a lot of IVA advantages to consider.
-You can write off a significant portion of your debt, in some cases, and you will avoid high-interest payments.
-Ultimately, it allows you to clear your debts and secure your financial situation.
+You can write off a significant portion of your debt in some cases, and you will avoid high-interest payments.
+Ultimately, it allows you to clear your debts and work towards a more stable financial situation.

 On the other hand, you must consider the IVA disadvantages when weighing up your options.
 It does impact your life and finances in a number of ways and you should think carefully about whether you are willing to deal with the implications.
+For a broader look at the positives, take a look at our article on the 7 benefits of an IVA.

 In the end, it all comes down to your own personal financial situation.
 At Swift Debt Help, we can advise you on whether an IVA is the right option for you and take you through the alternatives if it is not.
 Fill in our form below to find out if you are eligible for an IVA.